Analysis of Contact Cauchy-Riemann maps I: a priori $C^k$ estimates and asymptotic convergence: Asymptotic behavior of contact instantons

-From the above, we have given the proof of the following theorem, which includes a special case, $Q=0$, $T\neq 0$ and $K=\{0\}$ that was given in \cite[Theorem 31]{hofer}.
-Besides we look at two constants $T$ and $Q$, we also emphasize the uniform convergence strengthened here which becomes an important ingredient in the proof of exponential convergence later in Part \ref{part:exponential}, as well as for the case of Morse-Bott situation the proof provided by the authors in \cite{oh-wang2} .
+In summary, we have given the proof of the following subsequential convergence theorem.
+This includes the special case of \cite[Theorem 31]{hofer} given in the framework of symplectization which corresponds to the case $Q=0$, $T\neq 0$ and $K=\{0\}$ here.
+Besides looking at two constants $T$ and $Q$, this also strengthens the convergence statement of \cite[Theorem 31]{hofer} in that the $s$-coordinates do not enter into the convergence statement or its proof.
+Moreover, uniform convergence on any compact subset $K\times S^1\subset [0, \infty)\times S^1$ (which enhances the result for $K=\{0\}$ shown in \cite{hofer}) is an important ingredient which enables us to follow the three-interval method in deriving the exponential decay result for the case of Morse--Bott type contact forms in \cite{oh-wang3} (see also Part II of \cite{oh-wang2}).

-\begin{thm}[Subsequence Convergence] Let $w:[0, \infty)\times S^1\to M$ satisfy the contact instanton equations \eqref{eq:instanton} and hypothesis \eqref{eq:hypo-basic-pt}.
+\begin{thm}[Subsequence Convergence] Let $w:[0, \infty)\times S^1\to M$ satisfy the contact instanton equations \eqref{eq:instanton} and Hypothesis \eqref{eq:hypo-basic-pt}.

 Then for any sequence $s_k\to \infty$, there exists a subsequence, still denoted by $s_k$, and a massless instanton $w_\infty(\tau,t)$ (i.e., $E^\pi(w_\infty) = 0$) on the cylinder $\R \times S^1$ such that